Caste discrimination in the United States: Cisco lawsuit

-In 2020, the caste based discrimination in Silicon Valley came to surface with a lawsuit by California against Cisco Systems filed by the California Department of Fair Employment and Housing (DFEH).
-The DFEH sued Cisco and two of its employees for discrimination against a Dalit engineer, who alleged that he received lower wages and fewer opportunities because of his caste.
+In 2020, caste-based discrimination issues in Silicon Valley came to the surface with a lawsuit by the State of California against Cisco Systems filed by the California Department of Fair Employment and Housing (DFEH, later named Civil Rights Department).
+The Department sued Cisco and two of its senior engineers for discrimination against a Dalit engineer (identified as "John Doe"), who had alleged that he received lower wages and fewer opportunities because of his caste.

-The DFEH originally filed the case in the U.S. District Court for Northern California.
-In October 2021 it withdrew the filing and refiled it with the California Supreme Court.
+After an initial filing in a United States District Court, the department refiled it in Santa Clara County Superior Court in October 2021 Cisco filed a demurrer asking for dismissal on the grounds that caste and ethnicity were not protected categories under the Fair Employment and Housing Act of California.
+The Ambedkar International Center and other Dalit organizations filed an amicus curiae brief, arguing that the California law does in fact prohibit caste discrimination.
+The Hindu nationalist advocacy group Hindu American Foundation (HAF) filed a claim in a United States District Court stating that the California department infringed on the civil rights of Hindus by asserting that Hinduism mandates caste discrimination.

-Cisco filed a demurrer asking to dismiss the case on the grounds that caste and ethnicity are not protected classes under the Fair Employment and Housing Act of California.
-The Ambedkar International Center and other Dalit organisatioins filed an amicus curiae brief as a party interested in the outcome of the case, arguing that the California law does in fact prohibit caste discrimination.
+In April 2023, the California Civil Rights Department dismissed (withdrew) its case against the two engineers accused of discrimination, following an order from the Santa Clara Superior County Court, though it continued with the case against the Cisco corporation.
+According to court filings, the accused CEO of the division had actively recruited "John Doe", offering him a generous starting package and stock grants, knowing all along his caste background.
+He had also recruited other Dalits, including the one that was eventually chosen for the leadership role that John Doe was denied.
+HAF reviewed the case files and alleged that the California department's narrative in the case was full of lies.

-Discrimination in education
+Discrimination issues in education

 In 2015, California State Board of Education initiated a regular ten-year public review of the school curriculum framework.
-The Hindu American Foundation (HAF) and a coalition of other Hindu activists sought to literally erase the word "dalit" from the syllabus, which was contested by a coalition of interfaith, multi-racial, inter-caste groups called "South Asian Histories for All".
+The Hindu American Foundation (HAF) and a coalition of other Hindu activists sought to literally erase the word "Dalit" from the syllabus, which was contested by a coalition of interfaith, multi-racial, inter-caste groups called "South Asian Histories for All".